 Students learn to define developmentally appropriate practices for children and understand how families serve as primary caregivers, instructors, and models.
 Students develop a framework for making moral choices while working with young children.
 Distance learners complete fieldwork in a licensed childcare or childhood learning center, which involves teacher interviews and observation of staff and children.

 Students earn Concordia’s child development degree online with no on-campus requirements.
 However, Minnesota residents can pursue the degree in a hybrid format.
 The program requires 42 credit hours, and each course lasts seven weeks.
 All course materials, including lectures, notes, and readings, are available online 24/7.
-Students complete assignments and projects asynchronously, but are required to participate in weekly discussions.
-Concordia is regionally accredited by The Higher Learning Commission.
+Students complete assignments and projects asynchronously but are required to participate in weekly discussions.

 Fargo, North Dakota